How to ace money management in college.

 If you borrow money, know that it doesn’t spend the same way as cash.
 Interest works in your favor when any money sits in a savings account, but the situation reverses once you borrow funds.

-For example, let’s say you spend $20 each week splitting pizzas with friends and will be using your loan funds to pay for your share.
+For example, let’s say you spend $20 each week splitting pizzas with friends and want to use your loan funds to pay for your share.

 Over the typical 30-week academic year, that’s a $600 total cost.
 If you kept consistent, you could graduate with $2,400 spent on that weekly pizza fix and hopefully a T-shirt for your loyalty.

 Except, those pizzas don’t really cost $2,400 – not after the interest.
-If we assume a 5% annual interest rate and a standard 10-year repayment window, you’re paying $25 more each month.
+If we assume a 5% annual interest rate, no deferment and a 10-year repayment window, you’re paying $25 more each month.

 By the time you’re through, borrowing $2,400 on pizza will cost $3,055.
 Once you understand how interest works, knowing the true cost of your purchases will help you make good decisions with your loan dollars.